Two minor girls from Bangladesh, who fled from rescue centre in Bengaluru, found in Jammu after 7 months

 ADVERTISEMENT

-The Bengaluru police had rescued the girls and handed them over to CWC from where they were sent to Abhayashram, a city-based NGO to provide skill training in tailoring and beautician course, along with accommodation, as part of a rehab programme.
+The Bengaluru police had rescued the girls and handed them over to the Child Welfare Committee (CWC) from where they were sent to Abhayashram, a city-based NGO, to provide skill training in tailoring and beautician course, along with accommodation, as part of a rehabilitation programme.

-On March 22 this year, the duo hoodwinked the security at the centre and escaped.
+On September 22, the duo hoodwinked the security at the centre and escaped.
 They travelled back to Jammu where they worked for some time.

 Based on a complaint by Vinutha A., secretary of Abhayashram, the Wilson Garden police registered a case and questioned the other girls to know the places where the duo would possibly visit.
 The police alerted their counterparts in Jammu and asked them to keep a watch, which eventually yielded results.